boraiks/rocket1003/README.md

 This is my rocket project which I haven't yet decided on a name for so...

 This fully functional model rocket project requires these modules:
-1- Arduino Uno R3 (to be honest doesn't matter which version of Arduino do you use, Nano would be great tho) 2- MPU6050 (Gyro and Acceleration Sensor)
+1. **Arduino Uno R3 (to be honest doesn't matter which version of Arduino do you use, Nano would be great tho):**
+2- MPU6050 (Gyro and Acceleration Sensor)
 3- 4x MG996R Servo Motor (High Torque)